What Is Codependency?

 Ok, You Got Me, I’m Codependent.
 What Can I Do About It?

-That’s a great question.
+You can do a lot – you don’t have to stay stuck in patterns that bring you pain.
 If you think codependency may be getting in the way of your best life, that’s already a start.
-Working with a counselor might be one of the first times you have ever really invested in yourself.
-Scheduling a session to work on you and only you, to give yourself the gift of time and attention, is already a huge step.
+Working with a codependency counselor might be one of the first times you have ever really invested in yourself.
+Scheduling a session to work on you, to give yourself the gift of time and attention, is already a huge step.
 Once you’ve done that, there is a world of opportunity awaiting you.

 When I work with a client on these issues I take an individualized approach.
 I listen very closely for the many ways you might be compromising yourself and, ironically, not really helping the people you’re trying to help.
 Sometimes you might be so close to the situation you can’t see it as clearly.
 There are usually some very positive steps you may already know you need to take.

-If you would like to know more, or have questions, feel free to call me or schedule an appointment today.
+If you would like to know more about codependency counseling, or have questions, feel free to call me or schedule an appointment today.